dasmiq/passim/README.md

 Natural language text is redundant, and adding markup and JSON field names increases the redundancy.
 Spark and passim support several compression schemes.
-For relatively small files, gzip is adequate; however, when the input files are large enough that the do not comfortably fit in memory, bzip2 is preferable since programs can split it into blocks before decompressing.
+For relatively small files, gzip is adequate; however, when the input files are large enough that they do not comfortably fit in memory, bzip2 is preferable since programs can split it into blocks before decompressing.